stuntrally/stuntrally3/docs/Running.md

 The recommended minimum hardware is:

 * CPU: with 2 cores, 2.4 GHz
-* GPU: dedicated, low budget (e.g. GeForce GTX 560 Ti, Radeon RX 570)
+* GPU: dedicated, low budget (e.g. Radeon RX 570, [GPU benchmark](https://www.videocardbenchmark.net/compare/3558vs4444/Radeon-RX-470570-vs-Radeon-RX-6600-XT)),
-  with Shader Model 3.0 supported and 2GB GPU RAM.
+with Shader Model 4.0 supported and 2GB GPU RAM.

 Integrated GPUs and old laptops don't handle the game well or at all.
 In any case, if you get graphic errors, try updating your graphic driver, and making sure game uses dedicated GPU.

-The game is developed on a PC with Radeon RX 570, which will likely be optimal (unless you have a better GPU).
+The game _was_ developed on a PC with Radeon RX 570, which will likely be optimal (unless you have a better GPU).
-Using default settings (Higher), and with no effects, it achieves around 60 Fps on all tracks (but less in complex ones).
+Using default settings (Higher), it achieved around 60 Fps on all tracks (bit less in complex ones).

 It is possible to run some tracks on lower hardware, but with low Fps (could be unplayable, below 30), especially on complex tracks.
 Press F11 to show Fps bar (see [Tweak](Tweak.md) page for more info).